orcasnet/activerecord-recursive_tree_scopes/README.md

 ...
 ```

-**ActiveRecord Recursive Tree Relations** provides two new relation
+**ActiveRecord Recursive Tree Scopes** provides two scopes.
+These scopes,
-declarations.
-These relations, using a **single SQL query**, return all
+using a **single SQL query**, match all ancestors or descendants for a record
-ancestors or descendants for a record in a tree.
+in a tree.

 ```ruby
 ...